 Albireo is developing A4250 initially to treat patients with PFIC, a rare genetic liver disease, and plans to consider additional development in other pediatric cholestatic liver diseases and disorders in the future.
 Albireo expects to initiate a planned Phase 3 study of A4250 in patients with PFIC in the second half of 2017.

 A4250 has been granted orphan drug designation for PFIC in the United States and the European Union and has been granted access to the PRIority MEdicines (PRIME) program of the European Medicines Agency (EMA) for the treatment of PFIC.

 How it works:

 When the flow of bile from the liver stops or is disrupted, known as cholestasis, bile acids accumulate in the liver.
-Elevated bile acid levels in the liver and serum are primary characteristic of cholestatic liver diseases and have been linked to the severe pruritus in these patients.
+Elevated bile acid levels in the liver and serum are primary characteristics of cholestatic liver diseases and have been linked to severe pruritus in these patients.
 The IBAT is primarily responsible for mediating the uptake of bile acids from the small intestine to the liver as part of a process known as enterohepatic circulation.
-Typically, approximately 95% of bile acids are recirculated via the IBAT to the liver.
+Typically, approximately 95 percent of bile acids are recirculated via the IBAT to the liver.
 Accordingly, a product capable of inhibiting the IBAT would lead to less bile acids returning to the liver and represent a promising approach for treating cholestatic liver diseases.